andercamar/andercamar/README.md

 Developer at Magius
 -------------------

-*   🌍  I'm based in Brazil
+*   🌍  I'm based in Paraná - Brazil
 *   ✉️  You can contact me at [andercamar@gmail.com](mailto:andercamar@gmail.com)
 *   🧠  I'm learning React, Node.JS and Data Science